 On-Demand Home Décor Market is a Very Fast-Growing Segment

 Founded in 2002, the goal for 2025 is to make the Israel-headquartered Kornit Digital a $500 million company with the vision to emerge as a trusted, comprehensive resource for the print-on-demand industry, and being recognised as an advocate of the industry's revolution to bring more sustainable production in an on-demand world.
-Omer Kulka, chief marketing officer of Kornit Digital, discusses with Fibre2Fashion the implications of covid-19 on the digital printing business, the future trends and growth expected from the digital printing industry.
+Omer Kulka, chief marketing officer of Kornit Digital, discusses with Paulami Chatterjee the implications of Covid-19 on the digital printing business, the future trends and growth expected from the digital printing industry.

 How has covid-19 impacted your country, specially the business of digital printing?